When you live with depression, taking self-care steps to protect your well-being can be so important.

 - dairy and fortified soy products

-If you want to try some supplements or remedies, you can reach out to a healthcare professional about trying something like St. John’s wort for mild depression symptoms.
+If you want to try some supplements or remedies as a self-care plan for depression, you can reach out to a healthcare professional about trying something like St. John’s wort for mild depression symptoms.
 Just be sure to ask a doctor or pharmacist before combining supplements with any medications.

 You’ll want to start by seeking professional support, so they can work with you to find a treatment plan that fits you best.
 If your symptoms aren’t improving, are getting worse, or your depression symptoms are new, professional support is essential.